evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 - non-atomic first fragment header (i.e., M-flag = 1 and offset = 0) of varying frame length 512, 1280, and 1500 octets;

+- encapsulation security payload (ESP) header with dummy SPI followed by UDP/TCP header and a 38 octets payload;

-- authentication header with dummy SPI followed by UDP/TCP header and a 38 octets payload.
+- authentication header (AH) with dummy SPI followed by UDP/TCP header and a 38 octets payload.

 In the above, length is the length of the extension header itself except for the fragmentation header where the length is the IP packet length (i.e., including the IPv6, and TCP/UDP headers + payload).